 To avoid the fee you’ll need to obtain minimum essential coverage.
 Most private health insurance options, Medicare, Medicaid, CHIP, TRICARE and all insurance sold on the marketplace will count as minimum essential coverage.
 In addition, people under 30 and those with hardship exemptions qualify purchase a Catastrophic plan which is also minimum essential coverage.

 Not sure if your plan will help you avoid the fee?
-Simply ask your insurer whether or not your plan is “ACA compliant” or counts as “minimum essential coverage?”
+Simply ask your insurer, “is your plan ACA compliant” or “does it counts as minimum essential coverage?”
 Most major medical types count.

 ObamaCare Hardship Exemption Extension for Canceled Plans

-As of December 20th 2013 HHS announced that the “hardship exemption” will exempt anyone who had their plan canceled due to the Affordable Care Act.
+On December 20th 2013 Health and Human Services (HHS) announced that the “hardship exemption” will exempt anyone who had their plan canceled due to the Affordable Care Act.
 These Americans will still be able to buy insurance and use subsidies, but they will not be responsible for the fee for going without coverage in 2014.
-Since they will now qualify for a hardship exemption they will also be eligible to buy a catastrophic plan through their State’s marketplace.
-A catastrophic plan is a plan with high out-of-pocket costs but very low premiums.
-We at ObamaCare Facts suggest, as always, that you buy the plan that is right for you and your family and many times that plan is a silver level or higher that comes with reasonable deductibles, affordable out-of-pocket costs, and a solid insurer network.
+Since they will now qualify for a hardship exemption they will also be eligible to buy a catastrophic plan outside the marketplace.
+A Catastrophic plan provides minimum essential benefits with high out-of-pocket costs, but very low premiums.
+We at ObamaCareFacts.com suggest, as always, that you buy the plan that is right for you and your family.
+Many times that plan is a silver level or higher that comes with reasonable deductibles, affordable out-of-pocket costs, and a solid insurer network.

 How the ObamaCare Mandate Works

-Americans who can afford to purchase insurance but chose not to will have to pay an income tax “penalty”.
-This is officially a tax but is also referred to as a “penalty” and a “mandate”.
+Americans who can afford to purchase insurance, but chose not to, will have to pay an income tax “penalty”.
+This is officially a tax, but is also referred to as a “fee”, “penalty”, or “mandate”.
 The way the ObamaCare mandate works is that any non-exempt American without minimum essential coverage will owe a per-month fee.
 The fee is $325 per adult and $162.50 per child (up to $975 for a family) or 2% of your taxable income a year.
 The monthly fee is 1/12 of the total annual fee (example: $325/12= $27.08 per month).
 The total penalty amount cannot exceed the national average of the annual premiums of a “bronze level” health insurance plan on ObamaCare exchanges.